Brett-Tanner/Journal/2024/Feb_24.md

 #### Students

-- [] Should be able to group them into classes
-- [] Add 3rd level to L/S/G, as well as KU1/2 SP/SPA
 - Update student level when level check updates
 - Student limit on the plan as we're charging by student
   - They can only add students up to the limit

-#### Support

-- Org Admins & SMs can message support
-- Sales, curriculum and admins can view/respond to support messages
-- Display notifications for support messages

 ### [Seasonal Registration Site](https://github.com/Brett-Tanner/db_prototype_v2.git)